dotnet/docs-maui/docs/xaml/fundamentals/essential-syntax.md

 :::image type="content" source="media/essential-syntax/grid.png" alt-text=".NET MAUI Grid layout.":::

-The `Grid.Row`, `Grid.Column`, `Grid.RowSpan`, and `Grid.ColumnSpan` attributes appear to be properties of the `Grid` class, but this class doesn't define anything named `Row`, `Column`, `RowSpan`, or `ColumnSpan`.
-Instead, the `Grid` class defines four bindable properties named `RowProperty`, `ColumnProperty`, `RowSpanProperty`, and `ColumnSpanProperty`, that are special types of bindable properties known as *attached properties*.
-They are defined by the `Grid` class but set on children of the `Grid`.
+The `Grid.Row`, `Grid.Column`, `Grid.RowSpan`, and `Grid.ColumnSpan` attributes appear to be properties of the <xref:Microsoft.Maui.Controls.Grid> class, but this class doesn't define anything named `Row`, `Column`, `RowSpan`, or `ColumnSpan`.
+Instead, the <xref:Microsoft.Maui.Controls.Grid> class defines four bindable properties named `RowProperty`, `ColumnProperty`, `RowSpanProperty`, and `ColumnSpanProperty`, that are special types of bindable properties known as *attached properties*.
+They are defined by the <xref:Microsoft.Maui.Controls.Grid> class but set on children of the <xref:Microsoft.Maui.Controls.Grid>.

 > [!NOTE]
-> When you wish to use these attached properties in code, the `Grid` class provides static methods named `GetRow`, `SetRow`, `GetColumn`, `SetColumn`, `GetRowSpan`, `SetRowSpan`, `GetColumnSpan`, and `SetColumnSpan`.
+> When you wish to use these attached properties in code, the <xref:Microsoft.Maui.Controls.Grid> class provides static methods named `GetRow`, `SetRow`, `GetColumn`, `SetColumn`, `GetRowSpan`, `SetRowSpan`, `GetColumnSpan`, and `SetColumnSpan`.

 Attached properties are recognizable in XAML as attributes containing both a class and a property name separated by a period.
-They are called *attached properties* because they are defined by one class (in this case, `Grid`) but attached to other objects (in this case, children of the `Grid`).
-During layout, the `Grid` can interrogate the values of these attached properties to know where to place each child.
+They are called *attached properties* because they are defined by one class (in this case, <xref:Microsoft.Maui.Controls.Grid>) but attached to other objects (in this case, children of the <xref:Microsoft.Maui.Controls.Grid>).
+During layout, the <xref:Microsoft.Maui.Controls.Grid> can interrogate the values of these attached properties to know where to place each child.

 ## Content properties

-In the previous example, the `Grid` object was set to the `Content` property of the <xref:Microsoft.Maui.Controls.ContentPage>.
+In the previous example, the <xref:Microsoft.Maui.Controls.Grid> object was set to the `Content` property of the <xref:Microsoft.Maui.Controls.ContentPage>.
 However, the `Content` property wasn't referenced in the XAML but can be:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"